 Another shortcoming in traditional estate planning is an absence of family education and support.
 We recognize the importance of family education and involvement in making an estate plan work.
 That is why we created our "Trustee and Power of Attorney School".
 This unique class educates your future Trustees, Executors, and Power of Attorney agents about their responsibilities when the time comes for them to step in and manage or settle your estate.
 We include written guidance on estate settlement in every estate planning portfolio.
 To help you keep your estate plan in shape, we include a list of free support services for every living trust client, including trust reviews and phone calls/emails at no cost.
-Our latest client workshop aimed to help clients stay up to date and prepared for the unpredictable is "The 8 Most Common Since 1993, I have helped thousands of clients protect their families and wealth.
+Our latest client workshop aimed to help clients stay up to date and prepared for the unpredictable is "The 8 Most Common Mistakes People Make that Ruin an Estate Plan".
+It focuses on the importance of what you do after you create your estate plan.
+To that end, we also include complimentary support services for every living trust client, including a free consultation after a client's death or incapacitation.

+Since 1993, I have helped thousands of clients protect their families and wealth.
 I personally know the emotional experience of estate planning.
 I have helped loved ones as they age, suffer through grave illnesses, and die.
 I am a husband and father and know the angst of thinking about the future of my family without me.
 I am also legal guardian for my special needs brother.